Tanmay-vats-sharma/peblo-mini-tv/README.md

 6. Writes the new catalogue atomically
 7. Records the publish operation in publish history

-The generated catalogue is stored as:
+The generated catalogue is stored at:

 ```text
 backend/catalogue/catalogue.json